verial-lab/typescript-ddd-monorepo_template/docs/adrs/ADR-003-build-system-configuration-with-tsup.md

 ## Context

 Our monorepo uses `tsup` as the build tool for TypeScript packages. tsup is a wrapper around esbuild and TypeScript that simplifies the build process.
-However, we encountered issues with the default configuration when trying to follow our style guide for code organization.
+Combined with our bundler module resolution strategy (see [ADR-001](./ADR-001-typescript-module-resolution-strategy.md)), it provides a flexible and efficient build system.

-The key challenges were:
+The key aspects are:

 1. Generating both CommonJS and ESM outputs
 2. Proper type declaration file generation
-3. Compatibility with our code organization style
+3. Full compatibility with our code organization style
+4. Support for both browser and Node.js packages

 ## Decision

-We decided to maintain the existing tsup configuration but adapt our code organization to work with it.
-The tsup configuration is centralized in `ws_tooling/tsup.config.ts` and includes:
+We maintain a flexible tsup configuration that works well with our bundler module resolution.
+The base configuration is centralized in `ws_tooling/tsup.config.ts`:

 ```typescript
 defineConfig({